fabienfrfr/tptt/README.md

 - **Modular Design**: Easily extend or customize operators and integration strategies.
 - **Compatibility**: Designed to integrate with Hugging Face Transformers and similar PyTorch models.

+> [!IMPORTANT]
+> After the injection of LiZA, the model must be fine‑tuned for alignment.

 ![overview](./docs/fig.png)